Veena-Muraleetharan/AVI_Conversion_Mice/README.md

 **Experimental set-up**
 ---
 Data is collected from head-fixed mice that run on a wheel while neuronal recordings are collected.
-The frame rate of the camera is 30Hz and the pupil measurements are normalized before analysis of the pupil axis.
+The frame rate of the camera is approximately 30Hz and the pupil measurements are normalized before analysis of the pupil axis.